klahrich/chiefhustler/content/diary/i-was-wrong.md

 I was wrong.
 The market won't believe it until they see it.

 Analysts will say "Investing in oil is hard" as a way to justify not even looking at it, because they don't like the sector.
-I think I had the right approach since the beginning. **Making what I think is an easy macro bet, and riding it out on the shoulders of giants.**
+I think I had the right approach since the beginning. **Making the macro bet, and riding it out on the shoulders of giants.**

 The second type of pushback I got was: "This is not a 20-30 years investment."
 I'm not sure what to make of this one.